Community and events:

 The UW School of Medicine Clinical Research Coordinator Peer Network (CRCPN) is a resource to front-line clinical research staff, providing UW-specific training and networking.

-The Clinical Trial Management System Program Office (CTMS) is a single, centralized, web-based enterprise resource spanning the University of Washington, Fred Hutchinson Cancer Research Center, and Seattle Cancer Care Alliance.
+The Clinical Trial Management System Program Office (CTMS) is a single, centralized, web-based enterprise resource spanning the University of Washington, Fred Hutchinson Cancer Center.

-The School of Medicine Grants Review Unit within the Office of Research and Graduate Education reviews UW School of Medicine proposals to ensure that they meet both UW and requirements.
+The School of Medicine Grants Review Unit within the Office of Research and Graduate Education reviews UW School of Medicine proposals to ensure that they meet both UW and UW Medicine requirements.

-The Grants Review Unit also partners with the UW Office of Research to coordinate .
+The Grants Review Unit also partners with the UW Office of Research to coordinate funding opportunities which limit the number of applicants accepted.

 The UW School of Medicine Research Administrator Peer Network (RAPN) offers bimonthly opportunities to train and discuss pre- and post-award job responsibilities.